How to Read Golf Cart Tire Sizes (Everything to Know)

 Do golf and beach go together?

-Oh yes, and I thank whoever thought of it, incorporating golf courses in many beach resorts.
+Oh yes, and I thank whoever considered incorporating golf courses in many beach resorts.

 What Size Wheels Are On A Golf Cart?

-You can get different size wheels on a golf cart to suit various tire types.
+You can get different-sized wheels on a golf cart to suit various tire types.
 If you seek lifted golf cart tires, you can find 8-inch, 10-inch, 12-inch, 14-inch, and 15-inch wheel sizes.
 The non-lifted cart tires are available for wheels measuring 8, 10, and 12 inches.

 I appreciate that you can get some non-lifted and lifted combos available.
 The non-lifted combos are available in 8,10,12,14, and 15 inches.
 You can find the lifted combos in 8, 10, 12, and 14-inch sizes.